Commercial Kitchen Extraction Regulations

 Cooling Air

-A balance of cool incoming air and extracted hot air will prevent the kitchen from becoming too hot.
+Maintaining a balance of cool incoming air and extracted hot air will prevent the kitchen from becoming uncomfortably hot.
 Mechanical systems should direct cool air towards hot workstations.
-Alternatively, you can use air conditioning or fixed fans if they don’t impact the air extraction system.
+Alternatively, air conditioning or fixed fans can be employed, provided they don’t interfere with the air extraction system.

 Good designers will have vast experience in designing extraction systems.
 Always ask for evidence of previous work, and look at their customer feedback and reviews.
 Good engineers will take into account a wide range of considerations, for example: